zacharee/MastodonRedirect/README.md

-# Mastodon Redirect
+# Mastodon/Lemmy Redirect
-A simple app for automatically launching fediverse links in your preferred Mastodon client.
+A simple pair of apps for automatically launching fediverse links in your preferred Mastodon/Lemmy client.

 ## Supported Domains
 Currently, most domains on https://instances.social are supported.

-Mastodon Redirect supports most active and alive instances, but excludes dead instances and instances that haven't had any activity recently.
+Mastodon/Lemmy Redirect supports most active and alive instances, but excludes dead instances and instances that haven't had any activity recently.
 This is to keep the list as short as possible and avoid crashes.

-Mastodon Redirect also (sort of) supports the `web+activity+http` and `web+activity+https` URL schemes.
+Mastodon/Lemmy Redirect also (sort of) supports the `web+activity+http` and `web+activity+https` URL schemes.
 The expectation is that the full post or profile URL will follow.

 Examples:
 ```